Get

 Temperament:

-When you hear that the Dachshund was bred to hunt badgers, the breed’s short stature and bold personality suddenly make a lot more sense.
+When you hear that the Dachshund dog breed was bred to hunt badgers, their short stature and bold personality suddenly make a lot more sense.
 Dachshunds come in two sizes, three separate coat types, and multiple colors, making them one of the more unique breeds.

 Life with a Dachshund is neither quiet nor boring, and many people simply can’t resist their charms.
 However, as with any canine, the Dachshund isn’t the right pet for every family.
 In this article, you’ll learn more about the temperament, traits, and care required to share your home with a Dachshund.